-Treatment for bronchiectasis focuses on addressing any underlying cause of the bronchiectasis, removing mucus from the lungs, and preventing complications.
+Treatment for bronchiectasis focuses on addressing any underlying cause of the condition, removing mucus from the lungs, and preventing complications.

 The following treatments may be used alone or in combination in treating bronchiectasis.

 Proper hydration is very important, as it makes the mucus in the lungs easier to cough up.
-The symptoms of bronchiectasis may make it difficult to eat enough, so your doctor may recommend an eating plan that includes smaller, more frequent meals, eating after resting for a period of time, or vitamins or other nutritional supplements.
+The symptoms of bronchiectasis may make it difficult to eat enough, so your pulmonologist may recommend an eating plan that includes:

 Physical activity can help to strengthen the muscles used in breathing and improve your overall wellness.
-Your doctor can help you determine what kinds of activity are safe for you.
+Your pulmonologist can help you determine what kinds of activity are safe for you.

-In addition, your doctor might recommend Chest Physical Therapy (CPT).
-CPT usually involves a therapist or trained family member or friend pounding on your chest and back repeatedly to help loosen mucus in the lungs, making it easier to cough up.
-There are also various devices available to be used for CPT, but it is unclear if they are as effective as conventional CPT.
+In addition, your pulmonologist might recommend chest physical therapy (CPT).
+This usually involves a therapist or trained family member or friend pounding on your chest and back repeatedly to help loosen mucus in the lungs, making it easier to cough up.
+There are also various devices available to be used for chest physical therapy, but it's unclear if they are as effective as conventional CPT.

 There are several types of medication that help to treat bronchiectasis:

-- Macrolides: are antibiotics that reduce inflammation in the airways in addition to killing certain types of bacteria.
-These may be given for long-term use over several months.
-Macrolides may be very beneficial for some people but may also cause serious side effects.
+- Macrolides — These are antibiotics that reduce inflammation in the airways in addition to killing certain types of bacteria.
+Macrolides may be given for long-term use over several months.
+They may be very beneficial for some people but may also cause serious side effects.

-- Mucus thinning medication: is most often inhaled using a nebulizer.
-These medications help to dissolve mucus in the airways so that it can be more easily coughed up.
+- Mucus-thinning medication — This medication is most often inhaled using a nebulizer.
+It helps to dissolve mucus in the airways so that it can be more easily coughed up.

-- Inhaled corticosteroid medications: can reduce inflammation of the airways and help prevent exacerbations.
-However, they may have side effects that include bruising, oral infections, and hoarseness.
+- Inhaled corticosteroid medications — These can reduce inflammation of the airways and help prevent exacerbations (flare-ups).
+However, they may have side effects that include bruising, oral infections and hoarseness.

-Doctors may also recommend Oxygen Therapy.
-Oxygen Therapy can help people with bronchiectasis who have low levels of oxygen in their blood to breathe better.
-The treatment involves administering oxygen either through a mask or through two small tubes that enter the nose (nasal prongs).
-Some people who receive Oxygen Therapy need it all the time, while others only need it at certain times.
+Doctors may also recommend oxygen therapy.
+Oxygen therapy can help people with bronchiectasis who have low levels of oxygen in their blood to breathe better.
+The treatment involves administering oxygen either through a mask or through 2 small tubes that enter the nose (nasal prongs).
+Some people who receive oxygen therapy need it all the time, while others only need it at certain times.